Asian Team Chess Championship

 The current Asian champion is Iran, which won in 2018 on home soil at Hamadan.
-Of the twenty editions of the open championship, China has won eight times, the Philippines have won six times, India has won three times, and Iran, Kazakhstan, and Uzbekistan have each won once.
+Of the twenty editions of the open championship, China has won eight times, the Philippines has won six times, India has won three times, and Iran, Kazakhstan, and Uzbekistan have each won once.
 The defending champion of the women's tournament is China, which has won eight of the ten women's championships played; Vietnam won the other two.